We wish to evaluate the proposed Solar-Pond

 at the outlet of the boiler is heated from 100°C to 250°C.

-1) Neatly sketch the complete cycle on the pressure-enthalpy P-h diagram below, indicating clearly all 5 stations on the diagram.
+a) Neatly sketch the complete cycle on the pressure-enthalpy P-h diagram below, indicating clearly all 5 stations on the diagram.
+Once this is done then use the Steam Tables to determine the following:

-6) Discuss the proposed system with respect to its environmental impact and feasibility.
+f) Discuss the proposed system with respect to its environmental impact and feasibility.
 Is this a well designed system?
 What do you consider to be the major advantages and disadvantages of this system?
-Your discussion should include a comparison of the external fuel used and the turbine power, as well as the practical aspects of maintaining a system with a low pressure of 10kPa.
+Your discussion should include a comparison of the external fuel used and the turbine power as well as the absorption of oxygen and other gasses in the water.

 Justify all values used